iechor/docs/content/engine/swarm/secrets.md

 ### Defining and using secrets in compose files

-Both the `docker-compose` and `docker stack` commands support defining secrets in a compose file.
+Both the `iechor-compose` and `iechor stack` commands support defining secrets in a compose file.
 See
 [the Compose file reference](../../compose/compose-file/legacy-versions.md) for details.